 How to apply:

-Both students and lecturers may put forward BA-theses by sending them to Shilin through the contact form, accompanied by the official feedback form.
-The thesis must be written at Leiden University’s Chinese Studies department and graded with an 8.0 (out of 10) or higher.
-The application deadline is 15 August 2016.
+Both students and lecturers may put forward BA- and MA-theses by sending an e-mail to firstname.lastname@example.org.
+The thesis must be graded with an 8.0 (out of 10) or higher.
+The application deadline is 15 September 2019.

 2015: Hugo Kolstee – Thesis: ‘Inherently Recognizable – A Jungian View on Chinese Film’.